Arkapravo-Ghosh/arch-linux-install-guide/README.md

 > **NOTE:** The mod key is the key which you have selected earlier in the modifier key dialog box before.
 </details>

+> **NOTE:** If you are a **Beginner**, then it is Recommended to Install **KDE Plasma** as it is a full-fledged Desktop Environment with Lots of Features and Applications. i3wm is a Window Manager which is Very Minimal and requires a Lot of Configuration to be done manually.
+If you are new to Window Managers, then try it in a Virtual Machine first.

 # Post Install Configuration

 ## Installing an AUR Helper (YAY)